 - Residents pick up packages.
 Depending on the system controlling room access, residents may enter a PIN code, scan a QR code, or use another type of credential to enter the room and retrieve packages.
 At most buildings, residents can access the package storage room 24/7.

-Watch how the ButterflyMX package room works:
+Watch how the ButterflyMX package management solutions work:

 Access-controlled package rooms